Vangmay/vidya.forum-Backend/notes.md

 - Getting most popular posts gives post in ascending order, i need descending (DONE)

-- Similarly to the previous issue, getting post by tags give posts in ascending order
+- Similarly to the previous issue, getting post by tags give posts in ascending order (DONE)

-- Get comments by postId has a bug which causes it to return comments from the wrong post
+- Get comments by postId has a bug which causes it to return comments from the wrong post (DONE)

-- Deleting comment by user id gives unauthorized user idk why
+- Deleting comment by comment ID gives unauthorized user idk why (Done)